Tag: Alex Cunningham

 Alex Cunningham – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Health, what steps his Department is taking to address barriers faced by people with ME in accessing care and support; and if he will make a statement.
+To ask the Secretary of State for Health, what steps his Department is taking to increase awareness of liver disease in the (a) general population and (b) NHS.

 • Alex Cunningham – 2022 Speech on the Power of Attorney Bill